Government

 TAX TYPE TAX RETURN FORMS EXPLANATION

-For additional forms, including a PDF fillable tax return form, refer to the B&O tax section below.
+For additional forms and publications, refer to the B&O tax section below.

-The business and occupation (B&O) tax took effect on January 1, 2024.
+The city’s municipal B&O tax took effect January 1, 2024.
 B&O tax is broadly imposed on all business activities in the city unless a specific exemption applies.

 See TMC Chapters 3.26 and 3.27 or refer to the additional information below.